Robbie's Story: Vision Quest Begins on a Cocktail Napkin

 While I was a pro cyclist for the U.S. Postal Service team and a commentator for the Tour De France, I was able to learn from some of the greatest coaches and physiologists in the cycling world and it’s something I wanted to share.

 I wasn’t the greatest athlete at an early age and because of this, I had to really put in the extra effort to realize my full potential as a cyclist.
 Growing up, I learned everything I could about the technology and tactics; ways to conserve energy and how to maximize efficiency.
-I was riding 2-3 times a week, doing 3-4 races per day, but the only gain from it was my own.
+I was training 3-4 hours a day, racing at least twice a week, but the only gain from it was my own.
 After learning all these tactics over my lifetime and training with my various teams, an opportunity arose that allowed me to share my knowledge.

 A fellow cyclist (E.J.) on my Local Team was having issues keeping up with the other riders.
 He could hang with the pack, but when the other riders pushed it, he kept on getting dropped.
 E.J. wanted to be faster and leaner; to be a better cyclist all around.
 The passion was there but something else was missing.
 It was at this point that I started asking him a few questions.
 After speaking with him, I left feeling fortunate that I may be able to help.